jasonyang5/Asset-Pricing-Oeconomica/lectures/lecture1.md

 Documentation for titanic Data: https://www.kaggle.com/c/titanic/data (data dictionary)

-Documentation for flights data: https://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=120&Link=0
+Documentation for flights data (only used in documentation section at the bottom): https://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=120&Link=0

 ## Motivation
 We saw that picking columns by name(s) is beneficial because it's not dependent on what order the columns are in.
 The $ is not sufficient if you want to pick multiple columns.